logo

 FB

 The clever social media specialist also invites readers to check out more general bear tips here.
-You can find more of the National Park Services’ signature sense of humor on their Instagram, Twitter, and be sure to check out their fun collection of safety graphics shared on Facebook.
+You can find more of the National Park Service’s signature sense of humor on their official website, where they share a fun collection of safety graphics.

 Share this with a friend you definitely wouldn’t (or would, you do you) knock over after running into a bear.